julio-pimentel/GU_Big_Data_Assignment/README.md

 This repository is the final assignment of the course 7030ICT Introduction to Big Data Analytics at Griffith University.
 In this assignment, we studied the Seek Job Market dataset.
 We focused on the Information & Communication Technology category.

-<p>Acknowledgements:
+Acknowledgements: \n
-Gabriela Monteiro
+Gabriela Monteiro\n
-Julio Pimentel
+Julio Pimentel\n
-Daniel Spindler
+Daniel Spindler\n
-Henry Nguyen, Griffith University </p>
+Henry Nguyen, Griffith University